gomezbl/redentities/README.md

 Red Entities is focused on minimal typing when accesing data and the definition of database models using schemas (simple json objects).

-## Engines supported
+## Database engines supported

+Tested with:
+* Mysql 5.x
+* Mysql 8.x
+* Amazon Aurora
-Tested with Mysql 5.x, 8x, Aurora and AWS RDS databases based on Mysql.
-Node.js 10.x, 12.x, 13.x, 14.x
+* AWS RDS databases based on Mysql
+* Sqlite3
+* (future integration of Posgresql, MariaDB and Sql Server)

+Besises, has been fully tested with:
+* Node.js 10.x
+* Node.js 12.x
+* Node.js 13.x
+* Node.js 14.x

 ## Install